-In 11th grade, your Scholar Success Program requirements will keep you on the right track as you visit a college campus, take a college entrance exam and search for scholarships to supplement your 21st Century Scholarship.
+In 11th grade, your SSP requirements will keep you on the right track as you start exploring colleges.

-In the following few pages, we'll walk you through each step and direct you to resources to help you check them off your list and continue on your way to success!
+In the next few pages, we'll walk you through each activity and provide additional resources to help you complete them successfully!